 Which rice to use for making the South Indian Chicken Biryani?

 You can use either use the Basmati rice or the Jeera Samba Rice for making this biryani.
 But I would suggest you use the basmati rice for making this South Indian Chicken biryani recipe.
 The flavors that come out of basmati rice are simply amazing for any biryani.

 But it is totally your personal choice and you can as well use any other rice that you prefer.

 I have added whole spices to this South Indian Chicken Biryani Recipe.
-But if you do not like to get the whole spices in your mouth while eating, you can simply omit them.
-And instead, use the garam masala powder.
+But if you do not like to get the whole spices in your mouth while eating, you can simply omit them and instead, use the garam masala powder.

-But if you would like the authentic taste of the whole spices, you can take a muslin cloth and add the whole spices to it.
+If you would like the authentic taste of the whole spices, you can take a muslin cloth and add the whole spices to it.
 Then tie the muslin cloth and place while cooking.
 Once your cooking is done, you can simply remove the muslin cloth with the whole spices in it.
 This way, the whole spices will not bother while eating and you will get the flavor from the whole spices as well.